 - Made even more confusing with the addition of a third iteration of Kang in Young Avengers: Iron Lad who actually kills Kang in an attempt to prevent himself from becoming Kang and ultimately realizes the only way to save the future is to become Kang anyway.
 If you find yourself confused, know at least that you aren't alone:

-Is this a time-travel thing?
-Because I hate
+Jessica Jones: Is this a time-travel thing?
+Because I hate time-travel things.

-If it's Kang, it's a time-travel thing.
-Jessica:
+Iron Man: If it's Kang, it's a time-travel thing.

 - You can also thank Kang for raising one of the X-Men's greatest foes, Apocalypse.